Boltzmann Sampling by Diabatic Quantum Annealing: Conclusions

 The method still has much room for further development.
 In the high-temperature regime---where the error remains finite even in the thermodynamic limit---accuracy may be improved by exploring more sophisticated annealing schedules beyond the linear one used in this study.
+The truncation of the Dyson series expansion at first order, which strongly limits the applicability of the approximation schemes used in this study, may be avoided by suitable resummation methods.
 Implementing DQA on physical hardware such as the D-Wave platform also introduces new challenges, including efficient encoding of the Hamiltonian and mitigating errors from imperfect realization of fields and couplings.
 In particular, at the algorithmic level, the sampling error depends solely on the ratio between temperature and coupling strength, as illustrated in Figs.~\ref{fig:kld} and \ref{fig:2d}.
 However, physical implementations may introduce error contributions that depend on individual values of $T$ and $J$, potentially affecting the sampling accuracy.
 Addressing these challenges may be important directions for future research.